MafiAtUN/osaa-unga-analysis/README.md

 ### **Database Options**

 The UNGA Analysis App uses a vector database to store and search through 78 years of UN General Assembly speeches (1946-2024).
-Due to GitHub's file size limits, the full database (802MB) is not included in the repository.
+Due to GitHub's file size limits, the following large files are not included in the repository:

+- **Full database**: 802MB (vector database with embeddings)
+- **Raw speech files**: 215MB (11,109 individual speech files)
+- **Total excluded**: ~1GB of data

 #### **Option 1: Sample Database (Recommended for Testing)**
 - **Size**: ~1.8MB